zo0o0ot/madison-community-public-slack-invite/README.md

 ## What this is

+This is an experiment on using netlify for a public slack inviter.

 this shows how to use netlify with just plain html js and css, together with netlify functions.

 ## How to use (1 click)